Skip to main content

 Description

-NameEnter a datasource name.
-Use a meaningful name so that the datasource can be easily identified later.
+NameEnter a data source name.
+Use a meaningful name so the data source can be easily identified later.

 ConnectionSelect the connection method.
 The console currently supports IP Address, Gateway, and SSH Tunnel.